f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

 *****************

 #.
 Open Postman, and select any API GET Call (except for ``GET Colors``).
 For instance ``GET Animals``
 #.
 Send the request, and you can notice a ``401 - Unauthorized``.
-The APIKey is required
+The APIKey is required.

    .. code-block :: JSON